15-440/website/syllabus.md

 All of us benefit from support during times of struggle.
 You are not alone.
 There are many helpful resources available on campus and an important part of the college experience is learning how to ask for help.
 Asking for support sooner rather than later is often helpful.

 If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, we strongly encourage you to seek support.
 Counseling and Psychological Services (CaPS) is here to help: call 412-268-2922 and visit their website at [http://www.cmu.edu/counseling/](http://www.cmu.edu/counseling/).
 Consider reaching out to a friend, faculty or family member you trust for help getting connected to the support that can help.

+## Diversity, Equity, and Inclusion

+**We must treat every individual with respect.** We are diverse in many ways, and this diversity is fundamental to building and maintaining an equitable and inclusive campus community.
+Diversity can refer to multiple ways that we identify ourselves, including but not limited to race, color, national origin, language, sex, disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.
+Each of these diverse identities, along with many others not mentioned here, shape the perspectives our students, faculty, and staff bring to our campus.
+We, at CMU, will work to promote diversity, equity and inclusion not only because diversity fuels excellence and innovation, but because we want to pursue justice.
+We acknowledge our imperfections while we also fully commit to the work, inside and outside of our classrooms, of building and sustaining a campus community that increasingly embraces these core values.

+Each of us is responsible for creating a safer, more inclusive environment.

+Unfortunately, incidents of bias or discrimination do occur, whether intentional or unintentional.
+They contribute to creating an unwelcoming environment for individuals and groups at the university.
+Therefore, the university encourages anyone who experiences or observes unfair or hostile treatment on the basis of identity to speak out for justice and support, within the moment of the incident or after the incident has passed.
+Anyone can share these experiences using the following resources:

+- **Center for Student Diversity and Inclusion:** csdi@andrew.cmu.edu, (412) 268-2150
+- **Report-It online anonymous reporting platform:** [reportit.net](http://www.reportit.net/) username: tartans password: plaid

+All reports will be documented and deliberated to determine if there should be any following actions.
+Regardless of incident type, the university will use all shared experiences to transform our campus climate to be more equitable and just.